12 minutes

 I can’t tell you how many times I’ve been on a team and there’s something about the system that’s very easy to screw up, but no one thinks about ways to make it harder to make that mistake.

 This was just something people transparently accepted, and often came up in reviews for newer people on the team.
-Then every now and then it would slip through and we’d go add a DispatchQueue.main.async when we saw the crash report.
+Every now and then, one would slip through, and we’d go add a DispatchQueue.main.async

 It’s a mindset shift.
 You just need to occasionally remind yourself that you are capable of making you and your team’s life easier, when these sorts of things are hanging around.